quchen/articles/second_functor_law.md

 ```

 Using the first `Functor` law, we can evaluate the first line, and in the
-second line `p` is simply composed with the identity.
+second line `q` is simply composed with the identity.
 So evaluating both of
 these one step yields

 ```haskell